 Here is a not-so-secret secret that I learned this year—you can make Jello out of almost any liquid.
 For a quarter century, I had thought there was complicated science behind the famous jiggly dessert, which was the reason people buy boxes of flavored Jello at the store.
-But the reality is, all you need to do is take your favorite juice and liquor, add gelatin or its vegan counterparts, Vegan Jel or agar, and stick it in the fridge for a few hours.
+But the reality is that all you need to do is take your favorite juice and liquor, add gelatin or its vegan counterparts, Vegan Jel or agar, and stick it in the fridge for a few hours.
 In other words, Jello in a box is the most misleading product since microwaveable popcorn—for the same amount of effort, you can make it fresh from scratch.

 The hardest part of making Jello is planning ahead.
-It's best to make the night before or morning of so that it has time to properly set.
+It's best to make it the night before or morning of so that it has time to properly set.

 If your party is today and you're in a rush, you can use a freezer to speed the process up, but be careful!
-The water fill form ice crystals if it freezes, so when you bring it back to fridge or room temperature, the ice will melt, leaving you a a lumpy, hair-gel-like goo.
+The water fill form ice crystals if it freezes, so when you bring it back to fridge or room temperature, the ice will melt, leaving you a lumpy, hair gel-like goo.
 My advice would be to put it in the freezer for half an hour to an hour.
 Check on it by shaking it—if it jiggles instead of sloshes, move it to the fridge until you are ready to go.

 Shapes and Sizes